SowmyaJ2/Project-2/README.md

  # Deploy Web App on AWS With AWS Amplify, Lambda, DynamoDB, IAM and API Gateway
    Cloud computing provides on-demand access to computing resources like servers, storage, and databases.
 Serverless functions are a type of cloud computing service that allows you to run code without managing servers.

-   Project includes 5 AWS service:
+   Project includes 5 AWS services:

 # Deploy a static website to AWS Amplify.